 Fiberoptic bronchoscopy is the dominant procedure of the pulmonologist.
 Skills in bronchoscopy are obtained at orientation and on each rotation during the first year of training.
 Training begins with a 1-day bronchoscopy course with our colleagues at Duke University Medical Center, and with simulation in the Procedural Simulation Laboratory.
 The Fellow becomes skilled in airway inspection, bronchoalveolar lavage, endobronchial biopsy, transbronchial biopsies and transthoracic needle biopsy using endobronchial ultrasound (EBUS).
 Fellows also have the opportunity to acquire skills in electromagnetic navigation bronchoscopy.
 Bronchoscopies are performed in our state-of-the art bronchoscopy suite, or in OR 17 which is reserved for EBUS bronchoscopies 1 day each week, and in the intensive care units of UNC Hospitals.
 Each fellow in our program easily performs over 100 bronchoscopies during their first year.

-Fellows maintain a weekly continuity clinic throughout all three years of fellowship training.
+Fellows maintain a continuity clinic at Eastowne throughout all three years of fellowship training; continuity clinic occurs weekly during the first year of fellowship and may move to biweekly in years 2/3 depending on research focus.
 In continuity clinic each week, fellows evaluate new referrals, often from other pulmonologists, and maintain their own panel of follow-up patients with a wide variety of respiratory diseases.
+During clinic days, fellows will interact with and learn from dedicated precepting pulmonary faculty, specialty nurses, respiratory therapists and a clinical pharmacist.
 After three years of training in this longitudinal pulmonary clinic, fellows are well-prepared to practice outpatient pulmonology in an academic or clinical setting.
+Trainees with a particular interest in an area of excellence (cystic fibrosis, pulmonary hypertension, etc.) can choose to have a longitudinal experience in these dedicated subspecialty clinics in their second or third year of fellowship.

 To complement the hands-on training, a number of didactic and interactive conferences are available.
 Clinical conferences are attended by fellows during their research and clinical years.
 Clinical conferences include the following: